 COVINFORM is an EU-funded research project (Grant Agreement No. 101016247) which started in November 2020 and ends in October 2023.
-The EUNOMIA consortium partners, as listed here, are joint data controllers responsible for the collection and use of your personal information.
-For further information, we can be contacted at email@example.com.
+The COVINFORM consortium partners, as listed here, are joint data controllers responsible for the collection and use of your personal information.
+For further information, we can be contacted at firstname.lastname@example.org.

 This Privacy Notice aims at informing website visitors, our partners, and other stakeholders about how we process personal data.
 We are committed to processing personal data responsibly, securely, and proportionally throughout our activities.

 While using our project website, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you (“Personal Data”).
 Personal identifiable information may include, but is not limited to:

 - Contact details (e.g., Email address, affiliation, job title, work and mobile telephone numbers, work and personal email and postal address);

 - Technical information associated with the device you use, such as your IP-address, browser type, geographical location and operating system;